Part-IO/TMT2Cairis/README.md

 ## Usage
 1. Download the TMT2Cairis Project (zip, "git clone" ...)
-2. Navigate to the directory where you have downloaded the tool (Windows - CMD or UBuntu Shell)
+2. Navigate to the directory where you have downloaded the tool (Windows - CMD or Ubuntu Shell)
 3. Start the TMT2Cairis.py file with python.
 (Python3 is required)

     ```console